VerdictAI

 5 questions

-What's the difference between Z-fold poles and telescoping poles?
+What's the difference between folding (Z-style) and telescoping trekking poles?